cose-wg/draft-ietf-cose-dilithium/draft-ietf-cose-dilithium.md

 ### New JOSE Key Types

 IANA is requested to add the following entries to the JSON Web Key Types Registry.
-The following completed registration templates are provided as described in RFC7518 RFC7638.
+The following completed registration templates are provided as described in RFC 7518 and RFC 7638.

 #### AKP